joselado/dmrgpy/README.md

 This is a Python library to compute quasi-one-dimensional spin chains and fermionic systems using matrix product states with the matrix renormalization group as implemented in ITensor.
-Most of the camputations can be performed both with DMRG and exact diagonalization for small systems, which allows to benchmark the results.
+Most of the computations can be performed both with DMRG and exact diagonalization for small systems, which allows to benchmark the results.